GreyyDaze/frontend-interview-task/README.md

 - Improvements if given more time (plain English):
   - Hook to save filters in the URL: So search/sort/page survive refresh and can be shared.
   - Debounced search: Wait a split second before searching to avoid extra requests.
-  - Real API + caching: Swap mock for a real endpoint and add smart caching (React Query).
+  - Smart caching: Add React Query for intelligent API caching and background updates.
   - Image optimization: Use responsive images and blur-up placeholders for faster loading.
   - Dark mode: Add a theme toggle and consistent color tokens.
   - Map clustering: Group nearby markers and add custom marker icons.
   - SEO basics: Route titles/meta tags; better link previews.
+  - Use a proper REST API with server-side pagination, search, and filtering.
+Remove client-side filtering/sorting logic, let server handle everything

 Already implemented in this submission:
 - Mock fetch service with pagination, filtering (search/title, min bedrooms), and sorting (price asc/desc).